-We know that starting anything new can be daunting and if you’re about to take your first steps into our fantastic pastime, you’ll want to make sure you have the confidence and the knowledge to get the most from your first tour.
-So read on for Practical Motorhome‘s 20 top tips to get you started in motorcaravanning – we answer all your questions on licences, layouts and more.
-Happy holidays!
+We’re providing you with the information you need to make sure you have the confidence and the knowledge to get the most from your first tour, as we answer all your questions on licences, layouts and much more.

 Consider what the largest ’van you can comfortably drive would be.
 How long is your drive at home and, if you plan to store your motorhome under cover, how high is your garage or carport?
 If you live near country lanes, consider a narrower panel van conversion.